facebookexperimental/Recoil/docs/docs/api-reference/core/atom.md

 Most often, you'll use the following hooks to interact with atoms:

 - [`useRecoilState()`](/docs/api-reference/core/useRecoilState): use this hook when you intend on both reading and writing to the atom.
-This hook subscribes the component the atom.
+This hook subscribes the component to the atom.
 - [`useRecoilValue()`](/docs/api-reference/core/useRecoilValue): use this hook when you intend on only reading the atom.
 This hook subscribes the component to the atom.
 - [`useSetRecoilState()`](/docs/api-reference/core/useRecoilState): use this hook when you intend on only writing to the atom.